sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ### Chapter 2 - Transcriptome

 <div class="notice--info" markdown="1">

-Acute phthalate and thermal stress exposure effects on *M. capitata* coral transcriptome
+**Acute phthalate and thermal stress exposure effects on *M. capitata* coral transcriptome**

 - submit as a manuscript to [Environmental Pollution](https://www.sciencedirect.com/journal/environmental-pollution) (IF 9.988)
 - author list (Tanja, SS; Roberts, SB; Zaneveld, JR; Padilla-Gamiño, JL)

 </div>

 <div class="notice--warning" markdown="1">
 **Hypothesis:** “What genes do you expect to be upregulated or downregulated by temp, PAE, and temp and PAE? and why?”

+- [“Endocrine-like signaling in corals”](https://onlinelibrary.wiley.com/doi/10.1002/9781118828502.ch9) , book chapter by Ann Tarrant
+- “components of the transcriptome were significantly upregulated within 90 min and after a temperature increase of +2 degrees C. The developmental transcription factor, Kruppel-like factor 7, was highly expressed within 60 min, and stress-related transcription factors such as Elk-3 were highly expressed starting at 240 min.
+The sets of genes enriched for early transcriptional response to heat stress included heat shock proteins, small GTPases, and proteasome genes.
+Retrovirus-related Pol polyproteins from transposons were significantly expressed throughout the whole experiment.” - [Traylor-Knowles et al. 2017](https://www-journals-uchicago-edu.offcampus.lib.washington.edu/doi/10.1086/692717)
+-  “Overall, redox regulation and metabolite transport are key components of the coral animal thermal stress phenome.” - [Williams et al. 2021](https://www-webofscience-com.offcampus.lib.washington.edu/wos/woscc/full-record/WOS:000719047500002)

 </div>